pransil/mnist-classifier-examples/README.md

-# MNIST Digit Classifier Examples
+# MNIST Digit Classifier Examples - testing my automated app builder

 Complete implementation of multiple ML approaches for MNIST digit classification with comprehensive evaluation and comparison.
+Built to test my claude-code automation system.
+All this was produced, documented and tested, in about 2 hours, without me writing a single line of code.
+See my repos for claude-code-automation or cc-core versions.

 ## Overview